Wondering how to setup network bonding in Ubuntu?

 Modes of Network Bonding.

-Mode_0 – This mode is set as default and gets the job done in most cases.
-It accomplishes the task through Round-robin scheduling i.e.; information is transferred in the form of packets in a cyclic manner(starts from the first and ends at the last interface of the bonded network.)
+Mode_0 – This mode is set as default and does the job in most cases.
+It accomplishes the task through Round-robin scheduling, i.e., information is transferred in the form of packets cyclically (starting from the first and ending at the last interface of the bonded network.)

-Mode_1 – This network bonding mode uses the Active Backup policy, i.e., only one interface is running at a time.
+Mode_1 – This network bonding mode uses the Active Backup policy, i.e., only one interface runs simultaneously.
 A different interface will activate if and only if the first one fails.
 This mode is not preferred if you’re looking for load balancing.

 Mode_2 – This mode utilizes the XOR policy, i.e., it performs the XOR operation between the base(source) and the MAC addresses (destinations).